How To Claim For An Accident In A Shop

 A No Win No Fee arrangement is an option you could consider when hiring a solicitor for their services.
 The option carries many benefits such as no upfront costs or ongoing costs while your claim proceeds.

 Our panel of solicitors can offer to represent your claim under a Conditional Fee Agreement (CFA), which is a type of No Win No Fee arrangement.
 This means that no success fee will be taken if your claim fails.
-If your claim succeeds, a success fee will be taken in the form of a small, legally-capped percentage of your compensation.
+If your claim succeeds, a success fee will be taken in the form of a small, legally capped percentage of your compensation.

 For more information on whether a solicitor from our panel can represent your case on this basis, get in touch using the contact details listed in the section below.